Hani-ALHamad/basic-discord-qr-generator-bot/README.md

 - The free API i used : https://goqr.me/api/
 - Invite link if you want to try it on your Discord server* : https://discord.com/api/oauth2/authorize?client_id=927190745436258324&permissions=3072&scope=bot
-*im using a free hosting website, it might put the bot to sleep or have limited working hours every month.**
+*im using a [free hosting service](https://railway.app/), it might put the bot to sleep or have limited working hours every month.**

 How to use: !qr [your text/url]